Street Children's Kitchen

 Putting together food and drink

-We mobilize and package food and drink for Street Children and others.
+We mobilize and package food and drink for Street Children and other street-begging dwellers.

 Partnering in service to others

 We work with all kinds of people in shaping ideas, building capacity, delivering service and embracing lives.

 Reaching out to Street Children+